GenericMappingTools/pygmt/CONTRIBUTING.md

   for documentation.

 Pull requests will automatically have tests run by TravisCI.
-This includes running both the unit tests as well as the `flake8` and `pylint` code linters.
+This includes running both the unit tests as well as `black` and `pylint`.
 Github will show the status of these checks on the pull request.
 Try to get them all passing (green).
 If you have any trouble, leave a comment asking for help.